staeke/meteor-imports-webpack-plugin/README.md

 ----

-Until now, you had two options to **integrate NPM into Meteor**.

-### Integrate NPM into Meteor:

-#### 1. Meteor 1.3

-With the new version of Meteor, you will be able to finally add any NPM package to your project.

-#### 2. The `webpack:webpack` Meteor package

-[This excellent package](https://github.com/thereactivestack/meteor-webpack) from [Benoit Tremblay](https://github.com/eXon) creates a webpack bundle and hooks into the Meteor build system to inject it.
-Therefore, you use a mix between both bundle systems.
-You can take advantage of some of the really cool features of Webpack, like the Hot Module Replacement and keep others from Meteor, like the cli command `meteor build` for example.

-But now, with the Meteor Imports Webpack plugin you have a third option: **integrate Meteor into NPM.**

-### Integrate Meteor into NPM:

-#### 3. Meteor Imports Webpack Plugin

-The main difference between the Benoit's `webpack:webpack` package and this plugin is that the Benoit's package creates a bundle using Webpack and injects it into the Meteor build system while this plugin creates local NPM modules out of your Meteor packages and injects them into your Webpack system.
-So with this plugin you end up in a 100% NPM and Webpack land, without any restriction.

-- Want to use Babel with stage-0? covered!
-- Want to use CSS modules? covered!
-- Want to divide create a chunk for your vendors?
-Even with the Meteor code? covered!
-- Want to do code splitting and lazy loading?
-Even with separate css files? covered!
-- Want to do any other crazy Webpack stuff? covered!

-This approach is compatible with any past (and future) Meteor version and with any package from Atmosphere.

 ## How does it work

 This plugin extracts the meteor packages from a **real meteor project**, which lives in a subfolder.